OurSausalito.com

 The Unpublicized View

-Although the view northbound of the rainbow entrance is the most famous, the tunnel is actually most dramatic when you drive through it headed south.
+Although the view northbound of the Robin Williams tunnel entrance is the most famous, the tunnel is actually most dramatic when you drive through it headed south.
 San Francisco and the Golden Gate Bridge are not visible from the highway as you enter the tunnel, but as you pass through it first the Bridge and then the City appear in a window of bright light at the end of the dark corridor.
 This view is a surprise for many visitors, and I’ve had friends say how it’s something they’ll always remember.

 In the Movies